OpenTechStrategies/csv2wiki/README.md

 ## Helper programs

-Accompanying csv2wiki is a helper program, [find-unique-columns](find-unique-columns), to help you quickly figure out which columns (or combinations of columns) offer unique values across all rows in the spreadsheet.
+Accompanying csv2wiki are two helper programs:

+1. [find-unique-columns](find-unique-columns) helps you quickly figure
+   out which columns (or combinations of columns) offer unique values across all rows in the spreadsheet.
 Run

            $ python3 ./find-unique-columns --help

    to see usage.
 For example, if you can run it on the accompanying test data spreadsheet, [test-input.csv](test-input.csv) like this

            $ ./find-unique-columns -g 2,4,6 -g 3,4 -g 6,1 -g 2,6 -g 3,6 -g 2,3 -s "-" test-input.csv

    the output will show all individually unique columns, the three unique combinations of columns (unique when the separator is included, that is) from among the six combinations requested, and the maximum cell length found across all rows for each column represented:

            Individual columns that are unique across all rows:

              1. (max len:  4) Identifying Number
              5. (max len:  8) Ridiculously Unique Random String

            Unique combination: 2-3

              2. (max len: 13) Not-Quite-Unique Name
              3. (max len: 15) Non-Unique Animal

            Unique combination: 2-4-6

              2. (max len: 13) Not-Quite-Unique Name
              4. (max len: 11) Non-Unique Vegetable
              6. (max len: 28) Something That's The Same In Every Row

            Unique combination: 6-1

              6. (max len: 28) Something That's The Same In Every Row
              1. (max len:  4) Identifying Number

+2. [mwiki-sak](mwiki-sak) The "MediaWiki Swiss Army Knife".
+This offers command-line-based programmatic access to MediaWiki (using the MediaWiki API).
+As of this writing, it offers the ability to list all pages in the wiki and to delete pages by name.
+Run

+           $ python3 ./mwiki-sak --help

+   for more information.

 ## Related projects

 If you like this, you might also like [csvkit](http://csvkit.rtfd.org/).